meri-imperiumi/handbook/docs/checklists/07_mast.md

 - [ ] Tie shrouds etc to mast
 - [ ] Hoist anchor
 - [ ] Hoist windvane servo rudder
+- [ ] Attach emergency VHF antenna to the mast and plug it in
+- [ ] Turn *VHF/AIS* circuit on

+Hoisting the mast is effectively doing this list in reverse.